Gail practices employment, human rights, labour and constitutional law, and is a trained workplace investigator.

 As a thought-leader on the conduct of proper workplace investigations, Gail is frequently asked to provide workplace investigation training to human resources professionals.

-Recognized for her excellence as a labour and employment lawyer, Gail is the Chair of the Canadian Bar Association National Labour and Employment Law Section.
+Recognized for her excellence as a labour and employment lawyer, Gail is the Past Chair of the Canadian Bar Association National Labour and Employment Law Section.
 She is also a Nova Scotia Human Rights Board of Inquiry Chair.

 Raised in Cape Breton, Gail graduated with a B.Sc.(Hons) in Biology from Dalhousie University in 1993, and received her LL.B. from the University of Toronto in 1996.